This is the final segment of our 7-parts Retirement Planning Series.

 But I mean, this video speaks to all of us in so many different ways.
 I don’t know how it speaks to you.
 But for me, at 45 years old, it speaks to me that, you know, I want to live my purpose.
 And not just when I reached the age.
 I want to do it now.

-But for those of us who are planning retirement, into retirement, like I mentioned, money is not the only thing.
+But for those of us who are planning retirement, into retirement, as I mentioned, money is not the only thing.
 We all have dreams and all.
 But along with careers, the busyness of our lives, children, you know and all that, we somehow lose sight of actually our dreams.

 And in retirement, if you have not fulfilled that dream yet and you are planning your retirement, this is the chance to do it.
 This is the chance.
 This is the last chance to do it.
 We don’t have to do it until we reach that stage whereby life is shortened.
 We have a terminal disease, you know and all that.
 All right.
 It’s about 9.15pm.
 I shall not open this time for Q&A, but I’ll still be here if you have any questions.